crazyboy411/Vanish/README.md

 Setting up Vanish
 -----------------

 Minimal setup.
-The three permissions are as follows:
+The four permissions are as follows:

-	vanish.vanish  | Allows a player to vanish vanish.list    | Allows a player to list vanished players vanish.seeall  | Allows a player to see vanished players
+	vanish.vanish      | Allows a player to vanish vanish.list        | Allows a player to list vanished players vanish.seeall      | Allows a player to see vanished players vanish.vanishother | Allows a player to set another player as vanished

 All of the permissions are already assigned to OPs

 Usage
 -----

 To vanish, type `/vanish`.
 To see vanished players, type `/vanish list`.
+To make another player invisible, type `/vanish <playername>`.